 When done, click the circle, navigate your mouse cursor to ‘Shape fill’, hit the drop-down arrow and select ‘No Fills’ option.

 It’s now time for you to select a color for the outline of the circle.
 So, go ‘Shape Outline’ option under the ‘Drawing section’ and hit the drop-down arrow.
 Choose a theme color.
 Also, if you would like to increase the default weight of your outline, select ‘Weight’ under ‘Shape Outline’ and choose the desired value.

-The next step involves the selection of picture in such a way that it just retains the focus area and removes the rest part of it.
+The next step involves the selection of a picture in such a way that it just retains the focus area and removes the rest of it.

-So, select the while picture, go to the ‘Format’ tab residing under the PowerPoint ribbon menu and choose the ‘Crop’ tool.
+So, select the whole picture, go to the ‘Format’ tab under the PowerPoint ribbon menu and choose the ‘Crop’ tool.

 Hit the drop-down arrow, select ‘Crop to Shape’ > Basic Shapes > Oval.
 See the screenshot below for more information.

 You will notice that the complete image will be enclosed in an oval.
-To change it to a circle, go back to ‘Crop’, select ‘Aspect Ratio’ option this time and choose 1:1 ration.
+To change it to a circle, go back to ‘Crop’, select ‘Aspect Ratio’ option this time and choose 1:1 ratio.

 Instantly, the oval shape will now be transformed into a perfect circle.

-Now, to narrow this circle down to your area of focus, drag the circle (pressing down the Shift key) and adjusting its handle, so it closes down on the area of our focus.
+Now, to narrow this circle down to your area of focus, drag the circle (pressing down the Shift key) and adjust its handle so it closes down on the area of our focus.
 See the picture below for your reference.